thinkful-ei27/test_repo/README.md

-'Hello our names are Derek and Tyler'
+'Hola our names are Derek and Tyler and we like to party'